 Managing Difficult Emotions in Times of Stress

-By Jenny Tryansky, Certified Professional Development and Co-Active Coach
+By Jenny Tryansky, Personal Development Coach

 At a recent webinar gathering only two weeks into the COVID-19 crisis in North America, I reluctantly logged on to meet with a group of co-active coach colleagues, including mentors and teachers.
 I was nervous because I knew we’d be sharing and I had nothing positive to share.
 I had been struggling with challenging emotions for days and they weren’t shifting.